numtide/flake-utils/README.md

 warning: unknown flake output 'lib'
 ```

-nixpkgs is currently having the same issue so I assume that it will be
+Nixpkgs is currently having the same issue so I assume that it will be
 eventually standardized.